 Jasmine and Will

 Elle Macpherson and Lara Worthington are big fans of this Sydney label’s Australian-made loungewear.
 Jasmine and Will sells comfortable clothing for all ages in fabrics like cashmere, wool and silk.
-The label launched during lockdown last year with oatmeal and navy tracksuits; now it has a wider range of sweats and sleepwear.
-Its Capri Silk pyjama set ($359) is long sleeved and has a light stretch to the fabric.
+The label launched during 2020’s lockdown with oatmeal and navy tracksuits; now it has a wider range of sweats and sleepwear.
+Its Capri Silk pyjama set is long sleeved and has a light stretch to the fabric.
 You can also get your set monogrammed if that makes you feel more like a rock star.
-It’s on the exxy side, so for a slightly less pricey option there’s a satin polyester set ($149) in diamond print, cut in the same tailored style.

 Melbourne brand Maeva (which means “welcome” in Tahitian) makes loungewear and pyjama separates in soft-as-a-cloud materials like cotton, wool, modal and viscose.
 Its clothing is produced in China, where the brand says it has decade-long relationships.
-As part of the Couch Collection, you’ll find plush high-waisted shorts ($60) in ruby, sapphire, emerald and moonstone, plus loose dresses, relaxed jumpsuits and long pants for evenings catching up on Mare of Easttown.
-It also has drapey Power Pants ($80) for power-stance posing by the microwave.
+As part of the collection, you’ll find striped cotton styles, plush fleece pants and bold printed-robes, all perfect for power-stance posing by the coffee machine.

 Sydney brand Mawde (an acronym for “Make a World of Difference Every Day”) is committed to slow fashion – and not just ethically.
-These sweats are made for moving very slowly from the bed to the basketball court, or wherever you like to wear Hooper Shorts ($109) around town.
-The loose-fitting loungewear is made in Australia using the brand’s own Sofcel Bamboo fabric, plus five per cent elastane for a bit of stretch.
-Those breezy basketball shorts have hidden pockets and come in navy and burnt olive.
-There are also form-fitting Kickon Leggings ($119); soft racer-back Dozer Tanks ($89); and these Eclipse Pants ($149) with a slight drop crotch and tapered leg.
+These sweats are made for moving very slowly from the bed to wherever you like to wear them around town.
+The collection of loose-fitting loungewear is made in Australia using the brand’s own Sofcel Bamboo fabric, plus five per cent elastane for a bit of stretch.

 Slippers or loafers?
 It depends where you’re wearing them.
-Melbourne couple Lib Hutton and Will Carter saw a gap in the market for unisex loafers that can be worn around the house or to the pub.
-You can choose from seven colours in its soft velvet slip-ons, like regal marigold, mulberry red or hunter green.
-Each pair is $165, which you can opt to have monogrammed with your initials in silver or gold thread, from $20 extra.
+Melbourne couple Lib Hutton and Will Carter saw a gap in the market for unisex loafers and slides that can be worn around the house or to the pub.
+You can choose from shearling, terry or velvet fabrications and even opt to have certain styles monogrammed with your initials.
 They’re a little bit hotel slipper, a little bit loafer, with a leather sole.

-Adelaide’s Lauren Puvi designs luxury loungewear under the label Öösel, which means “at night” in Estonian.
+Adelaide’s Lauren Puvi designs luxury loungewear under the label Oosel, which means “at night” in Estonian.
 Her elegant pieces are all made in Australia, and Puvi wanted her silk pyjama shirts to get multiple wears; they look chic tucked into a pair of jeans – and they feel great when sprawled on the sofa.
-Her silk double-breasted classic pyjama top ($225) has a relaxed, masculine look, made from hammered silk satin with abalone shell buttons. Öösel keeps it simple with three classic colours: ivory, black and leopard print.
-And you can also buy matching silk eye masks for $55.
+Her silk double-breasted classic pyjama top has a relaxed, masculine look, made from hammered silk satin with abalone shell buttons.
+Oosel keeps it simple with three classic colours: ivory, black and leopard print.
+And you can also buy matching silk eye masks for the ultimate beauty sleep.